Want More Sales? Do You Increase Your Ad Spend or Improve Your Conversion Rate?

 If your ad has attracted or intrigued the reader, they’ll click on the link you’ve provided.
 It’s vital that they arrive on a landing page specifically targeted at the campaign you’re running, not on a general purpose home page.
 Anything that distracts the prospect from the message you want to convey could prevent them from converting.

 This means design of your landing page must be carefully targeted at one thing only — getting the visitor to follow the call to action.
 Extra information (reviews, testimonials etc.) may be relevant, but it should be placed lower on the page, where the prospect will only see it if they’re already hooked.
+This will get you on the path to more sales.

 If you want to convert your prospects, make sure you’re clear about what you want them to do.
 This is partly because you can’t assess the success of your campaign without it, but it’s also vital everyone visiting your landing page knows what you want them to do.